 Google Cloud Run is a serverless compute platform that automatically scales your stateless containers.
 In this post we are going to showcase how to secure the entire lifecycle of your Cloud Run services.

-Sysdig provides a secure DevOps workflow for Cloud Run Platforms that embeds security, maximizes availability and validates compliance across the serverless lifecycle.
-Sysdig Secure Devops Platform is open by design, with the scale, performance and usability enterprises demand.
+Sysdig provides a security for Cloud Run for Anthos.
+With Sysdig Secure you can embed security and validate compliance across the serverless lifecycle.
+The Sysdig platform is open by design, with the scale, performance and usability enterprises demand.

 Although we are going to use Anthos to illustrate the examples and use cases in this post, the Cloud Run serverless platform can also be deployed to a managed Google Cloud Run environment, Google Kubernetes Engine (GKE), GKE on-prem and multi-cloud environments.
 Cloud Run is based on Knative, ensuring that your applications remain portable and compliant to open standards.